 Knitting Pearls continues partnering with the Parents and Caregivers Group of Trinity Cathedral to provide warm winter hats, scarves, mittens, and gloves, to the Marion-Sterling Elementary School for their students and families.
 The items are presented yearly at Christmas time but are gathered by our group throughout the year.
 Our goal is no cold kids, so please consider joining in and donating handmade, store-bought or like-new items this year through our Annual Scarf Drive, or bring them to us anytime.
 The Marion-Sterling school colors are blue and gold, and team colors from the Browns, Cavaliers and Indians are also popular.
 Click here for knitting instructions.

 Baptismal Gifts and Gifts of Comfort

-We welcome the newly baptized and offer comfort to the ill or grieving with the work of our hands with blankets, prayer shawls and other items.
-Cathedral clergy are able to bring gifts provided by the Knitting Pearls on their calls.
+We welcome the newly baptized and offer comfort to the ill or grieving with the work of our hands with blankets, prayer shawls, and other items.
+The Cathedral’s clergy are able to bring gifts provided by the Knitting Pearls on their calls.
 Click here for knitting instructions.